 Google plans to expand its live transit coverage into other metropolitan areas worldwide.
-Meanwhile, the live updates in the six U.S. and European cities are accessible from version 1.6 of Google Maps for Android smartphones and from PC and mobile browsers, noted Google Mobile software engineer Sasha Gontmakher.
+Meanwhile, the live updates in the six U.S. and European cities are accessible from version 1.6 of Google Maps for Android smartphones and from PC and browsers, noted Google Mobile engineer Sasha Gontmakher.

 "Starting now, Google Maps for mobile and desktop can tell you when your ride is actually going to arrive," Gontmakher wrote in a blog Wednesday.
 "When you click on a transit station or plan a transit route with Google Maps and there are delays or alerts related to your trip, you'll now see live departure times -- indicated with a special icon -- and service alerts."

 'Value in Knowing Now'

 Consumers are ready to use convenient services and products -- which in mobile means immediacy and simplicity, noted Forrester Research Vice President Julie Ask.